ulysses-sl/functional-fizzbuzz/README.md

 functional-fizzbuzz
 ===================

-FizzBuzz written in a functional way in pure R5RS Scheme (without any SRFI)
+FizzBuzz written in functional ways...

+- ...in pure R5RS Scheme (without any SRFI)

+- ...in Haskell